m-kovalsky/Tabular/README.md

 https://www.elegantbi.com/post/extractmodelmetadata

 ### Metadata Import - Perspectives
-Run this script to automatically update the perspectives in your model.
+Run this script to automatically update the perspectives in your model (or add new perspectives).
 This script coordinates with the output text file from the Metadata Export script.

 ### Metadata Import - Translations
 Run this script to automatically update the translations in your model (or add new translations).
 This script coordinates with the output text file from the Metadata Export script.